Chʼol language: Syllable Structure

 Chʼol can have CV, CVC, CVCC, CCVC, CCVCC as possible syllable structures.
 The most common ones are CV and CVC.

 Like many other Mayan languages, Chʼol does not allow onsetless syllables, which means words that appear to start with vowel in fact have a glottal stop as the onset.

 Although complex onsets and complex codas exist, the former only occur across morpheme boundaries, and the latter are limited to jC.

 Stress

 The main stress of a word typically falls on the ultima in Chʼol.
 This is true for most of the bisyllabic native words and polysyllabic loanwords.
 In the following examples, the stress is indicated by an acute accent on the nucleus.

 Compound words also have the main stress on the ultima.
 A secondary stress, indicated by a grave accent, can be heard in the first part of a compound word.
 This weak stress usually goes on the ultima of the first part.

+Orthography

+Alphabet

+Chʼol writers have agreed upon the following alphabet, based on the Latin alphabet, proposed and developed by Diaz Peñate in 1992.